Plusnet: Services

-Plusnet currently provides asymmetric digital subscriber line (ADSL) broadband and Fibre broadband internet products to residential and business customers.
-It also provides landline telephone products to the same customers.

-Plusnet offers two variants of router: it offers the Plusnet Hub Zero (Sagemcom 2704n) router with its ADSL packages, and the Plusnet Hub One (rebadged BT Hub 5) with its Fibre packages.

-In 2015, Plusnet started to offer Plusnet TV via the YouView platform.
-This service was closed in 2021.

-In November 2016 Plusnet acquired mobile virtual network operator LIFE Mobile as part of BT's acquisition of EE.
-LIFE Mobile was subsequently re-branded as Plusnet Mobile.

 ISP services

+Hardware

+Plusnet provides asymmetric digital subscriber line (ADSL/VDSL) broadband and full fibre broadband products to residential and business customers.
+They are supplied with the Hub Two, a re-branded version of the BT Smart Hub 2 with a modified user interface.

+Plusnet previously provided two variants of router: the Plusnet Hub Zero (Sagemcom 2704n) router with its ADSL packages, and the Plusnet Hub One (a rebadged BT Hub 5) with its fibre packages.

 Network capacity

 Plusnet was one of the first ISPs in the UK to use network quality of service (QoS) techniques, which it introduced in November 2004, in order to control the finite data bandwidth available to them at peak times.
 This move was a reaction to the cost of bandwidth, £210 per Mbit/s per month in November 2006 for ISPs using the BT Wholesale network.
 Critics have suggested that the decision to employ QoS on the network was driven by Plusnet's focus on delivering to tight profit targets dictated by investors during the time when they were a public limited company (plc).
 Plusnet replaced its QoS technique with a Sustainable Usage Policy (SUP) in 2005.

 In 2007, around the time of acquisition by BT, an additional 930 Mbit/s of data bandwidth was made available by adding six BT IPStream segments to the network.
 This additional capacity has brought the Plusnet total broadband network capacity to 22 155 Mbit/s BT Central segments.
 This is delivered over five full 622 Mbit/s BT Centrals (four 155 Mbit/s in each BT Central) and two BT Centrals with one segment of 155 Mbit/s active in each.
 This services a total of just over 200,000 customers at October 2007.

 This total data bandwidth figure is only slightly higher than Plusnet's capacity in January 2005, before Plusnet used Network QoS, when they had a total of seventeen segments (ten 155 Mbit/s Centrals and seven segments delivered over two 622 Mbit/s pipes) and 100,000 customers.
 At that time, there was an imbalance on their network as a result of issues that are caused from using a mixture of pipes.
 In February 2005, Plusnet reduced to a total of sixteen segments delivered over five 622 Mbit/s pipes (622s are slightly more efficient than 155 Meg segments, so this allowed for a similar amount of throughput).